2018 Kia Soul Review, Ratings, Specs, Prices, and Photos

 The 2018 Kia Soul puts style ahead of safety features and turbo power.

-With last year’s turbocharged personality implant a success, the 2018 Kia Soul takes a year off from big change.
+With last year’s turbocharged personality implant a successful operation, the 2018 Kia Soul takes a year off from big change.

-Sold in base Kia Soul, Plus and Exclaim models, it’s still among our favorite compact hatchbacks, as much for its versatility as for its style.
-Still, we think the newly available automatic emergency braking should be offered on more models—and a rearview camera should be made standard.
+Offered in base Kia Soul, Plus and Exclaim models, it’s still among our favorite compact hatchbacks, as much for its versatility as for its style.
+Still, we think the newly available automatic emergency braking should be offered on more trim levels—and a rearview camera should be made standard.

 Heavy on style, the boxy and compact Soul has real flair.
 The shape’s been around for a while, but it’s still fresh thanks to a chunky set of body panels and a high roofline.
 The interior’s more subdued, but for its price, it’s a high-quality environment.

-Skip the poky base 1.6-liter inline-4; it’s sluggish and has teensy 16-inch wheels, and you’ll pay lots more to give it a rearview camera.
+Skip the poky base 1.6-liter inline-4; it’s sluggish and has tiny 16-inch wheels, and you’ll pay lots more to give it a rearview camera.
 The mid-range 2.0-liter inline-4 has 161 horsepower and a 6-speed automatic, and it’s perky enough despite a transmission that hunts too much at highway speeds.
 We’re more enthusiastic about the gutsy 1.6-liter turbo-4 and its 7-speed dual-clutch automatic, but it’s not offered with automatic emergency braking.
 No matter which Soul you buy, the ride is somewhat stiff and steering isn’t full of feedback, but the car still feels composed, not busy or twitchy.

 The Soul’s best asset is packaging that grants four adults ample space, especially head room, from a compact footprint.
 The 63-plus cubic feet of storage behind the front seats maintains up to 24 cubic feet behind the rear seats.
 Three people will fit across the back seat, tight at the shoulders but well-supplied for leg room.